CodeYourFuture/curriculum/content/js1/blocks/assertions/index.md

 > 🔑 An assertion is a _check_ that our code behaves in a particular way: this check can either succeed or fail.

-Up to now we've used the log function `console.log`.
-However, we can also write assertions using another function: [`console.assert`](https://developer.mozilla.org/en-US/docs/Web/API/console/assert).
+So far we've used the log function `console.log`.
+We can write assertions using another function: [`console.assert`](https://developer.mozilla.org/en-US/docs/Web/API/console/assert).

 Let's look at an example: